2002 San Francisco 49ers season: NFC Divisional Playoffs: at Tampa Bay Buccaneers – January 12, 2003

 The Buccaneers, with the league's top-ranked defense during the 2002 regular season, forced five turnovers, sacked quarterback Jeff Garcia four times, and limited the 49ers to only two field goals.
 Tampa Bay quarterback Brad Johnson, who had been sidelined for a month, returned to throw for 196 yards and two touchdowns.
 Fullback Mike Alstott scored two touchdowns, while the Buccaneers held onto the ball for 36:46 and held the 49ers to a season low 228 yards.
 This was San Francisco's first playoff game without a touchdown since 1986.

 Despite San Francisco's 10–6 record and their Wild Card playoff win against New York, coach Steve Mariucci was fired three days after this game.
-The 49ers would not return to the playoffs until 2011.

-49ers fans wouldn’t remember this loss, and in 2003 they missed the playoffs 7-9.
+This would be the 49ers last playoff appearance until 2011 and their last loss in the Divisional Round loss until 2025.